-A common misconception is that closet door hardware, especially hardware for sliding closet doors, require a bottom track.
+A common misconception is that closet door hardware, especially hardware for sliding closet doors, requires a bottom track.
 The belief is that the bottom track helps support the weight of the doors as well as keep the doors aligned.

 No. Larger bi-fold doors are also good candidates for a bottom guide track.
 Follow the same rule as with your sliding closet doors.
 If you think your bi-fold doors are going to be bumped a lot then a bottom guide track might be helpful.